 Allow me to offer some direction and clarity on this issue....

-Authentic Indian people do not give or sell 'Indian names'
+Authentic Indian people do not sell 'Indian names'

 'Jumping Rainbow Eagle Dreamer' is not an authentic Indian name